leddani/healthycarry-web/README.md

 ## Deployment
 The project is configured for easy deployment on Vercel.
 Any push to the main branch will trigger an automatic deployment.

+## Error Handling
+The application includes comprehensive error handling:
+- Custom 404 page for not found routes
+- Error boundary for runtime errors
+- Loading states for better UX